BIGslu/2022_ASM_Microbe_RNAseq/index.md

 ## Instructors

-Kim Dill-McFarland, PhD.
-Senior Bioinformatician in the Div of Allergy and Infectious Diseases at the U of Washington.
-Kim leads a team of bioinformaticians who investigate how the human body responds to and fights off respiratory diseases like tuberculosis, asthma, and COVID.
-She's
+[Kim Dill-McFarland, PhD](https://kdillmcfarland.github.io/) is a Senior Bioinformatician in the Div of Allergy and Infectious Diseases at the U of Washington.
+Kim leads a team of bioinformaticians who use sequencing and other high-throughput techniques to research how the human immune system responds to diseases like tuberculosis, asthma, and COVID.
+Kim has been coding in R for more than 10 years and taught R as an Instructor at the U of British Columbia as well as volunteer for the Carpentries and RLadies.

 Kelly Sovacool.